Inductor: Variable inductor

 Probably the most common type of variable inductor today is one with a moveable ferrite magnetic core, which can be slid or screwed in or out of the coil.
 Moving the core farther into the coil increases the permeability, increasing the magnetic field and the inductance.
 Many inductors used in radio applications (usually less than 100 MHz) use adjustable cores in order to tune such inductors to their desired value, since manufacturing processes have certain tolerances (inaccuracy).
-Sometimes such cores for frequencies above 100 MHz are made from highly conductive non-magnetic material such as aluminum.
+Sometimes such cores for frequencies above 100 MHz are made from highly conductive non-magnetic material such as aluminium.
 They decrease the inductance because the magnetic field must bypass them.

 Air core inductors can use sliding contacts or multiple taps to increase or decrease the number of turns included in the circuit, to change the inductance.
 A type much used in the past but mostly obsolete today has a spring contact that can slide along the bare surface of the windings.
 The disadvantage of this type is that the contact usually short-circuits one or more turns.
 These turns act like a single-turn short-circuited transformer secondary winding; the large currents induced in them cause power losses.

 A type of continuously variable air core inductor is the variometer.
 This consists of two coils with the same number of turns connected in series, one inside the other.
 The inner coil is mounted on a shaft so its axis can be turned with respect to the outer coil.
 When the two coils' axes are collinear, with the magnetic fields pointing in the same direction, the fields add and the inductance is maximum.
 When the inner coil is turned so its axis is at an angle with the outer, the mutual inductance between them is smaller so the total inductance is less.
 When the inner coil is turned 180° so the coils are collinear with their magnetic fields opposing, the two fields cancel each other and the inductance is very small.
 This type has the advantage that it is continuously variable over a wide range.
 It is used in antenna tuners and matching circuits to match low frequency transmitters to their antennas.

 Another method to control the inductance without any moving parts requires an additional DC current bias winding which controls the permeability of an easily saturable core material.
 See Magnetic amplifier.